 Hôtel Plaza Athénée

-Last, but not least, we’re delighted to have featured in the seventh episode of the hugely popular Netflix series.
+Of course, we’re delighted to have featured in the first season’s seventh episode of the hugely popular Netflix series.
 The hotel stars when Emily looks after an actress staying in our famous Haute Couture Suite.
 It highlights the suite’s amazing view of the Eiffel Tower, perfectly captured in our picture-frame window.
 You also get to see our lobby, La Galerie, Le Bar and our wonderful concierge, Marine.